mdwhatcott/testing/README.md

 	func BeTrue(actual interface{}, expected ...interface{}) error
 	    BeTrue verifies that actual is the boolean true value.

+	func Contain(actual interface{}, expected ...interface{}) error
+	    Contain determines whether actual is a member of expected[0].
+The expected value may be a map, array, slice, or string:

+	        - In the case of maps the actual value is assumed to be a map key.
+	        - In the case of slices and arrays the actual value is assumed to be a member.
+	        - In the case of strings the actual value may be a rune or substring.

 	func Equal(actual interface{}, EXPECTED ...interface{}) error
 	    Equal verifies that the actual value is equal to the expected value.
 It uses reflect.DeepEqual in most cases.